oestreichera/positiondrift_cl/README.md

 ## Position Drift $C_l$

-Code to calculate the angular power spectrum of position drift fluctuations as described in [arxiv:?](link)
+Code to calculate the angular power spectrum of position drift fluctuations as described in [arxiv:2510.05956](https://arxiv.org/abs/2510.05956)

 For a $\Lambda$ CDM universe: